deis/deis/contrib/digitalocean/README.md

-# Provision a Deis Cluster on Digital Ocean
+# Provision a Deis Cluster on DigitalOcean

-Note that Digital Ocean does not support CoreOS images natively.
-To work around this, the provision scripts for Digital Ocean first create a CoreOS image which will be used for provisioning the cluster.
+## Note on Deis support for DigitalOcean

-Digital Ocean support was contributed by [sttts](https://github.com/sttts).
+DigitalOcean support was contributed by [sttts](https://github.com/sttts).
 The CoreOS bootstrapping is heavily based on [Levi Aul's code](https://gist.github.com/tsutsu/490f35f48897df0f5173).

-To deploy Deis to Digital Ocean:
+Note that DigitalOcean does not support CoreOS images natively.
+To work around this, the provision scripts for DigitalOcean first create a CoreOS image which will be used for provisioning the cluster.

+Until native DigitalOcean support for CoreOS is implemented, this workaround is likely to be more fragile than deploying Deis to other cloud platforms which support CoreOS natively.

+UPDATE: As of July 15, 2014, native CoreOS support on DigitalOcean is [planned](http://digitalocean.uservoice.com/forums/136585-digital-ocean/suggestions/4250154-suport-coreos-as-a-deployment-platform).

 ## Customize cloud-config.yml
 Edit [user-data](../coreos/user-data) and add a discovery URL.
 This URL will be used by all nodes in this Deis cluster.
 You can get a new discovery URL by sending a request to http://discovery.etcd.io/new.

 ## Install tugboat and authorize:
-The tugboat gem consumes the Digital Ocean API.
+The tugboat gem consumes the DigitalOcean API.
 ```console
 $ gem install tugboat
 $ tugboat authorize